Freebies are great, aren’t they? Have you ever scored a freebie and felt mega smug? It’s a good feeling, isn’t it? I love it!

 5 easy ways to find free stuff online:

-- Follow brands on social media
+- Follow top brands on social media to get free stuff from them in the post

-- Join Facebook groups and follow other freebie finders on social media (Instagram and Twitter are good for this)
+- Join Facebook groups and follow other freebie finders on social media (Instagram and Twitter are also good for this)

 Freebie sites and Facebook groups are really good because they do all the hard for you!
 They find the freebies and share them on their site and in groups, but don’t forget to share a good freebie in these groups if you find something too.